mattbellis/PHYS-3330/_pages/final-project-examples.md

 **Past Projects**:

-Here is a list of some of the projects students have done in the past:
+Here is a list of some of the favorite projects students have done in the past:

+- Discrete Transitor Op-Amp (with at least 5 transistors)
+- Analog Computer (solves a physics problem)
+- Analog Control Circuit (PID)
+- Advanced Active Filters (see Horowitz and Hill Chapter 4)
 - A Device Exhibiting Magnetic Levitation
-- Syringe Rotisserie
 - "Voice-on" Light Switch
-- Heart Rate Monitor
+- Heart Rate Monitor (Electrocardiograph)
 - Motorized Tracking Equatorial Telescope
-- Audio Mixer
 - Car Audio: 50W Audio Amplifier
-- Tracking and Homing Transmitter
-- Diode Thermometer
 - Audio LED Flasher
 - Traffic Light Controller
 - Infrared Transmitter